-time fixed effects that account for global shocks.
+Our instrument allows for the inclusion of country fixed effects, which eliminates omitted variable bias due to unobservable time-invariant country effects, as well time fixed effects that account for global shocks.
 Moreover, the flow of other funds (principally workers' remittances and private charity) originating from oil exporters that are potentially correlated with our instrument do not seem to constitute an important threat to the validity of the empirical strategy, as we show in various robustness checks.

 Using this empirical approach, we examine the short-run effect of foreign aid on aggregate demand, including real GDP growth, inflation, and real exchange rate appreciation.
-Then, we explore how the aid windfall was spent by tracking the impact of aid on the national accounts.
+We then explore how the aid windfall was spent by tracking the impact of aid on the national accounts.
 Finally, we investigate the impact of aid on domestic savings and the financial account.